relessawy/provision_rhpam_workshop/README.md

 The script uses yq command-line YAML processor which can be downloaded from this  [repo](https://github.com/mikefarah/yq)

-Note: This version supports version 4 of yq
+Note: This version supports version 3 and 4 of yq

 # Running the script

 - Note that the script expects you to be logged into OCP

-- The scripts expects three input paramters
+- The scripts expects four input paramters
   - User From: The first user to be provisioned
   - User To: The last user to be provisioned
   - Provision Guides: Set this parameter to Y if you want the module guides to be provisioned
+  - Use version 4 of yq: Optional parameter if you need to use yq version 4 (default is version 3)

 # Example

 When you run the script with this following inputs

-provision_rhpam.sh 1 30 Y
+provision_rhpam.sh 1 30 Y 4

 The script will provision users 1 to 30 and also provision the module guides in the project rhpam-workshop-guides.
 Following is a sample output